Male Pattern Baldness: How To Care And Cure It?

 What is Male Pattern Baldness?

-This is called androgenic alopecia because this alopecia is closely related to the androgen hormones…in most cases a genetically acquired behavior of the androgen hormones.
+This is called androgenic alopecia because this alopecia is closely related to the androgen hormones…in most cases, a genetically acquired behavior of the androgen hormones.

 What Causes Baldness?

-As you already know the hair follicle is a tiny cavity on the skin from which a hair strand grows and remains fixed.
+As you already know, the hair follicle is a tiny cavity on the skin from which a hair strand grows and remains fixed.

 Recent studies have shown that the scalp contains the stem cell progenitors from which the follicles arose.
-Transgenic studies have shown that the growth and dormancy of hair follicles are closely related to the activity of insulin-like growth factors at the dermal papillae, which is affected by dihydrotestosterone (DHT).
+Transgenic studies have shown that the growth and dormancy of hair follicles are closely related to the activity of insulin-like growth factors at the dermal papillae, which are affected by dihydrotestosterone (DHT).

 Male sex hormone Androgen regulates the sebaceous glands, apocrine hair growth, and libido.

-Baldness Cure And Treatments
+Baldness Cure and Treatments

-An old Chinese adage says ‘there is no cure for baldness and jealousy.’
+An old Chinese adage says, ‘There is no cure for baldness and jealousy.’

 The adage does not hold worthy now as several baldness cure solutions have come up in the recent past.